LoopKit/loopdocs/docs/browser/bb-errors.md

 !!! important "Build Credentials are Invalid"
     If you are a repeat builder and you get this build error message: `No code signing identity found and`.
 The phrase ends with `can not create a new one because you enabled readonly` but the `readonly` has backquotes around it.
 Sometimes, the phrase uses `cannot` and in other cases `can not`.

     You need to delete a Distribution Certificate and try again.
-See [Revoke Extra Distribution Certificate](bb-errors.md#revoke-extra-distribution-certificate){: target="_blank" }.
+See [Revoke Distribution Certificate](bb-errors.md#revoke-distribution-certificate){: target="_blank" }.

-    > A number of people who tried to update certificates after *Apple* changed things in May and before Loop 3.6.1 was released, may have Distribution Certificates that are not properly matched to profiles to create building credentials in their Match-Secrets repository.
-The solution is to simply delete a Distribution Certificate and Build again.
+    > A number of people who tried to update certificates after *Apple* changed things in May and before Loop 3.6.1 was released, may have Distribution Certificates that need to be deleted.
+If your credentials were valid during that time period, you won't see this error.

 These are some of the most common errors to date.